Rigidity around Poisson Submanifolds: Remarks, examples and applications

 \subsection{A comparison with the local normal form theorem from \cite{CrMa}}

 Part (a) of Theorem \ref{The_normal_form_theorem} is a slight improvement of the normal form result from \cite{CrMa}.
-Both theorems require the same conditions on a Lie groupoid, for us this groupoid could be any integration of $A_S$, but in \emph{loc.cit.} it has to be the Weinstein groupoid of $A_S$ (i.e.\ the $s$-fiber 1-connected).
-In the sequel we will study two extreme examples which already reveal the wider applicability of Theorem \ref{The_normal_form_theorem}: the case of fixed points and the case of Poisson structures with trivial underling foliation.
-For more examples, see section 2 in \emph{loc.cit.}
+Both theorems require the same conditions on a Lie groupoid, for us this groupoid could be any integration of $A_S$, but in \emph{loc.cit.} it has to be the $s$-fiber 1-connected integration.
+In subsections \ref{subsection_fixed_points}, respectively \ref{Trivial_symplectic_foliations}, we will study two extreme examples which already reveal the wider applicability of Theorem \ref{The_normal_form_theorem}: the case of fixed points and the case of regular Poisson structures whose underling foliation is simple.